 - Add a pinned comment with a call-to-action and the link on your videos

-- Across other social platforms as the “website” link, like Pinterest, TikTok, LinkedIn, etc.
+- Across other social platforms as your “website” link, like Pinterest, TikTok, LinkedIn, etc.

 - On Q&A sites like Quora in your profile.